chrisdanford/Tidy/README.md

 # TIDY Video and Photo
 > Keep your photo library nice and clean.

+## Features

+- Find duplicate photos and videos
+- Find near-duplicate videos
-TIDY can find duplicate photos and videos, near-duplicate videos, and upgrade the compression of videos to "High Efficiency", saving you valuable iCloud storage and device storage space.
+- Upgrade the compression of videos to "High Efficiency", saving you valuable iCloud storage and device storage space
+- Clear "Recently Deleted" to reclaim iCloud storage space immediately.

 ![](header.png)